neelchauhan/mpd-x/docs/mpd63.md

 :   Make sure you have set `gateway_enable="YES"` in `/etc/rc.conf`,
     otherwise your FreeBSD box will not route packets.

-    Also, check your firewall settings.
-Mpd will create new interfaces which may need to be incorporated into your firewall rules.
+    Also, check your firewall settings. mpdx will create new interfaces which may need to be incorporated into your firewall rules.
 If you\'re doing PPTP, you need to allow TCP port 1723 and IP protocol 47 (GRE).